aspose-pdf/Aspose.PDF-API-References-Tutorials/english/net/programming-with-tables/integrate-with-database/_index.md

 ## Conclusion
 In this tutorial, we learned how to embed data from a database into a PDF document using Aspose.PDF for .NET.
 You can use this step-by-step guide to import the data from your own database and display them in PDF documents.
 Explore the Aspose.PDF documentation further to discover other features and possibilities offered by this powerful library.

+### FAQ's for integrate with database in PDF file

+#### Q: Can I use Aspose.PDF for .NET with different database types like MySQL, SQL Server, or Oracle?

+A: Yes, you can use Aspose.PDF for .NET with different database types like MySQL, SQL Server, Oracle, and others.
+Aspose.PDF for .NET provides functionalities to read data from various data sources, including databases, XML files, and more.
+You can retrieve data from your desired database type and populate it into a DataTable or any other data structure compatible with Aspose.PDF for .NET.

+#### Q: How can I customize the appearance of the table in the PDF document?

+A: You can customize the appearance of the table in the PDF document using various properties provided by the Aspose.PDF for .NET library.
+For example, you can set different border styles, background colors, font styles, and alignment for the table and its cells.
+Refer to the Aspose.PDF for .NET documentation for more details on customizing table appearance.

+#### Q: Is it possible to add hyperlinks or interactive elements to the data imported from the database?

+A: Yes, you can add hyperlinks or other interactive elements to the data imported from the database.
+Aspose.PDF for .NET supports adding hyperlinks, bookmarks, and other interactive elements to the PDF document.
+You can manipulate the content in the DataTable before importing it into the table and include hyperlinks or other interactive features.

+#### Q: Can I paginate the table if it exceeds a certain number of rows?

+A: Yes, you can paginate the table if it exceeds a certain number of rows.
+To achieve this, you can use the `IsInNewPage` property of the Row object to indicate that a new page should start after a specific row.
+You can calculate the number of rows to display per page and set the `IsInNewPage` property accordingly.

+#### Q: How can I export the PDF document with embedded database data to different file formats like DOCX or XLSX?

+A: Aspose.PDF for .NET allows you to convert PDF documents to various other file formats, including DOCX (Microsoft Word) and XLSX (Microsoft Excel).
+You can use the Aspose.PDF for .NET library in combination with other Aspose libraries such as Aspose.Words and Aspose.Cells to achieve this.
+First, save the PDF document with embedded database data, and then use the respective Aspose library to convert it to your desired file format.